 - Your neckline - your dress was designed to achieve a particular look that is both flattering and trendy.
 If your dress shows lots of skin you won’t want to hide any and thus need to choose an updo or half-up-half-down style.

 - Your dress length - the length of your dress determines how conservative or flirty you want to be and influences your hairstyle in order to keep the look fluid.
 Longer lengths (see these red pencil dresses) are more conservative and modest while shorter lengths are designed to tempt all the boys.

 We’ve compiled a brief guide featuring our most famous bandage dresses and their necklines.
 The neckline of your dress likely ranges from halter styles to sweetheart to strapless.
-Each neckline works well with a variety of unique and versatile looks, however, to bring out the best in your dress and complete the look you want to achieve you must choose a hairstyle that flatters your neckline rather than conflicts or conceals it.
+Each neckline works well with a variety of unique and versatile looks, however, to bring out the best in your dress and complete the look you want to achieve you must choose a hairstyle that flatters your neckline rather than conflicts with it or conceals it.

 As a general rule necklines that are more elaborate and detailed work best with hairstyles that are pulled away from the face so that the dress is easily appreciated for its intricate and feminine design.
 While necklines that are more simple such as a strapless or sweetheart cut tend to be more versatile and depend on other factors we’ve mentioned: your mood and length.